Religious segregation: Pakistan

-Today, Pakistan is officially an Islamic country and defines who and who is not a Muslim.
-Under these conditions, Ahmadi Muslims are declared non-Muslim by law of the land and cannot practice their faith freely.
+Today, Pakistan is officially an Islamic country and defines who is and who is not a Muslim.
+Under these conditions, Ahmadi Muslims are declared non-Muslim by law of the land and cannot claim to be Muslim.
 They are not permitted to call their mosques as mosques, or meet with people with the Islamic greeting of Peace.
-Ahmadi Muslims are excluded from government and any other high-profile positions within Pakistan.
+Ahmadi Muslims are excluded from government and any other high-profile positions within Pakistan unless they sign a covenant stating themselves to be non-Muslim.
 There have been cases when the Ahmadi Muslims have been expelled from schools, colleges and universities, for being Ahmadi Muslim.
 Once the entire population of Rabwah, the Pakistani headquarters of Ahmadi Muslims was charged under Anti-Ahmadiyya laws.

 Pakistan also houses some holy sites for Sikhism.
 Due to security concerns, Muslims are not allowed in the Samadhi of Ranjit Singh at Lahore fort.

 Saudi Arabia

-Prior to 1 March 2004, the official Saudi government website stated that Jews were forbidden from entering the country, however, this practice was not enforced.
+Prior to 1 March 2004, the official Saudi government website stated that Jews were forbidden from entering the country; however, this practice was not enforced.

 In Mecca, only Muslims are allowed, while non-Muslims may not enter or pass through.
 Attempting to enter Mecca as a non-Muslim can result in penalties such as a fine; being in Mecca as a non-Muslim can result in deportation.

 In Medina, non-Muslims are not allowed to enter Nabawi Square, where the Al-Masjid Al-Nabawi is located.